wbglaeser/royalty_reporting/README.md

 * **multiple track_title on a track id**

   From the datasheet it seems possible that there can be multiple track_id, track_title and rightsholder_id combinations within a single reporting week.
 The final output table described in the task however only points to unique track_id and rightsholder_id combinations.
 The code therefor simply picks the first track_title for a given track_id within a week.

+## Troubleshooting

+* Issue with permissions

+  If `docker-compose` gives you a permission error you need to adjust permissions for relevant subdirectories.

+  `chmod -R 755 logs`
+  `chmod -R 755 scripts`